Music Video As Fine Art And More Surprises: This Week In Music

 Track 5.
 The Academic – Bear Claws

 The Academic are a four-piece indie rock band from Ireland.
-The band has just recently finished recording their Debut album at Abbey Road Studios and is set to be out sometime in early 2018.
-I got the chance to check them out as they were doing a showcase at the Berlin music venue in New York City, this was the band’s First performance ever in New York.
-This is a band that you need to hear live, it’s something that doesn’t happen often, but their recordings do not do them justice.
+The band has just recently finished recording their debut album at Abbey Road Studios, which is set to be out sometime in early 2018.
+I got the chance to check them out as they were doing a showcase at the Berlin music venue in New York City, and this was the band’s first performance ever in New York.
+This is a band that you need to hear live; it’s something that doesn’t happen often, but their recordings do not do them justice.

 Track 6.
 Brockhampton – Gummy

 The musical collective known as Brockhampton has already dropped two albums in 2017, and there is another album due sometime soon.
 The band is self-described as a boy band, formed in the forums of KanyeToThe.com.
-The genre for this group cannot be clearly defined, they progress from ballads to hardcore to hip-hop.
-You need to check them out and keep them on your list of up and comers.
+The genre for this group cannot be clearly defined, as they progress from ballads to hardcore to hip-hop.
+You need to check them out and keep them on your list of up-and-comers.

 Track 7.
 Jessie Ware – Selfish Love